Territory Tidy Towns

-Territory Tidy Towns promotes and encourages sustainable communities and better living with improved quality of life.
+Territory Tidy Towns is an annual program that promotes and encourages sustainable communities and better living with improved quality of life.

 It’s all about ‘participation’ continuously improving your community, TTT program appeals to community residents better nature and ‘contributing – giving back’ to their community – Keep Australia Beautiful acknowledges and gives recognition for people’s efforts.